 Managing Director, Boston Office

 Recent projects he has led have run across a gamut of disciplines and geographic settings.
-These include launching a successful city-wide local purchasing effort with the Buffalo Purchasing Initiative, creating a neighborhood development strategy in collaboration with the University of Chicago, reimagining a closing college campus in Detroit to open a neighborhood school in partnership with University of Michigan, and implementing a real estate development strategy on behalf of Mills College in Oakland.
+These include working with the University of Wisconsin Madison to create real estate strategy that monetizes underutilized assets , creating a neighborhood development strategy in collaboration with the University of Chicago, reimagining a closing college campus in Detroit to open a neighborhood school in partnership with University of Michigan, and leading the University of Pittsburgh in the design and launch of a suite of anchor institution initiatives.

 George draws on a number of areas of expertise in his work.
 He has a background in real estate finance and development, coupled with urban planning.
 His curiosity and involvement in anchor-led economic development began in his role prior U3 Advisors, serving as a Consultant and Research Director for Collegia, Inc., a Boston-based firm focused on leveraging collaborative partnerships between higher education and civic entities to attract and retain college students.